Karti’s UK cottage, tennis club and properties worth Rs 54 crore attached by ED

 Also Read | Aircel-Maxis Case: SC allows Karti Chidambaram to travel abroad

 The assets were attached from India, UK and Spain.
 The assets belonging to his firm to have been attached.
-The Jor Bagh home in Ooty and one in Delhi too have been attached.
-Further his properties in Kodaikanal to have been attached.
-In UK, his cottage has been attached.
-The ED has also attached a tennis club in Spain.

 Further the ED also attached properties belonging to Peter and Indrani Mukerjea in connection with the same case.